narayanaswamygit/ansible_jenkins-nginx/README.md

 Try it out
 ----------
 Want to try the playbook?
-You can easily set up a VM using [Vagrant](http://docs.vagrantup.com/v2/installation/index.html) and then run drectly the ansible-playbook command for it:
+You can easily set up a VM using [Vagrant](http://docs.vagrantup.com/v2/installation/index.html) and then run directly the ansible-playbook command for it:

     vagrant box add debian-7.2 https://dl.dropboxusercontent.com/u/197673519/debian-7.2.0.box
     vagrant init debian-7.2